BarclayII/AIMv6/lab3-traps/tutorial3.markdown

       to change their contents.
 2. Ensure the processor runs in normal (no exception, no error), kernel mode, without interrupts.
-3. Store the pointer to the trap frame to register `a0`.
-4. Jump to C trap handler entry:
+3. Jump to C trap handler entry:
 ```C
 void handle_exception(struct trapframe *tf)
 ```
-  (or something like that)
+  (or something like that), with the trap frame address passed in.
-5. Dump the trap frame contents and jump to an endless loop.
+4. Dump the trap frame contents and jump to an endless loop.
     - This is the default behavior of handling kernel exceptions.
 We'll dispatch the trap frame to appropriate handlers such as interrupt handlers or system call handlers later.
-6. Restore the trap frame back to registers.
+5. Restore the trap frame back to registers.
-7. `eret` to return from exception.
+6. `eret` to return from exception.

 ##### Programming exercise